 You may have to depend on others if you have to evacuate or go to an unfamiliar Civil Defence Centre.

-If you have an assistance dog, such as a guide dog, ensure it is certified with an authorised organisation, such as the Blind Foundation.
+If you have an assistance dog, such as a guide dog, ensure it is certified with an authorised organisation, such as Blind Low Vision NZ.

 Get a Disability Assist Dog identification tag — a unique tag worn by a certified dog to provide easy identification of Disability Assist Dog status.
 Ensure the dog is wearing its identification tag at all times.
 The tag enables access for service dogs to civil defence centres in an emergency, and will also support rapid reunification if the dog and handler become separated.

 Plan for your dog.
 Have a grab bag for your disability assist dog with food, medications, vaccination records, identification and harnesses.

 If you use a cane, Drop, Cover and Hold or sit on a chair, bed, etc. and cover your head and neck with both hands.

 Keep your cane near you so you can use it when the shaking stops.